buildbot/buildbot/master/docs/developer/rtype-step.rst

     :attr boolean complete: true if this step is complete
     :attr timestamp complete_at: time at which this step was complete, or None if it's still running
     :attr integer results: the results of the step (see :ref:`Build-Result-Codes`), or None if not complete
-    :attr list state_string: a list of strings giving progressively more detail on the state of the build.
+    :attr unicode state_string: a string giving detail on the state of the build.
         The first is usually one word or phrase; the remainder are sized for one-line display.
     :attr urls: a list of URLs associated with this step.
     :type urls: list of dictionaries with keys `name` and `url`